Recent Blog Articles

 But has protection declined enough to warrant booster shots?
 Studies published in the last few months by researchers in the UK, Israel, and the US (reviewed here and here) raised this possibility, and Israel and the UK have already started ambitious booster programs.

 First things first: Vaccinate everyone

-In the US, the CDC and FDA have reviewed the necessity, safety, and effectiveness of boosters for the Pfizer/BioNTech, Moderna, and Johnson & Johnson vaccines.
-I’ll discuss these recommendations in a moment.
+In the US, the CDC and FDA have reviewed the necessity, safety, and effectiveness of boosters for the Pfizer/BioNTech, Moderna, and Johnson and Johnson vaccines.
+I'll discuss these recommendations in a moment.